-Students are encouraged to participate in academic contests, refining their skills and abilities against others.
+Students are encouraged to participate in academic contests such as the Spelling Bee and Math Bee, refining their skills and abilities against others.
 Competition provides students the opportunity to enjoy success through hard work and discipline.
 Contests also teach students how to win and lose with grace.

 - 45% of our students, grades 2nd-8th, rank in the top 5% nationally on ITBS testing